-Horseback riding is a sport.
-There is no question about that.
-It's one of the oldest sports and fulfills every definition of sport.
+Horseback riding is one of the oldest sports and fulfills every definition of sport.
 Why do people think it is so easy?
 Because often, the only exposure they've had to equestrianism are professionals on television, whose riding is so skilled they make it look effortless, or dude-string type horses, who are saintly enough to carry unbalanced, unskilled human cargo.
 What the average non-rider doesn't see are the hours of practice, the sore muscles, bruising, and chafing not to mention the mental challenge that riders undergo to make it all look easy.

 The Australian Sports Commission defines a sport as: “a human activity capable of achieving a result requiring physical exertion and/or physical skill, which, by its nature and organization, is competitive and is generally accepted as being a sport.”
 So, by that definition, there is no doubt that horseback riding is a sport.
 Let’s look at how it fulfills that definition.